Questions?

 Distance Calculus courses begin immediately after registration.
 You can begin a course whenever you wish.

-[Note: Regular Suffolk University students must follow the academic calendar established by their major/college, and must start a Distance Calculus course on the semester begin dates as established by the University.
-This requirement does not apply to CAPS students.]
+[Note: Regular Roger Williams University students must follow the academic calendar established by their major/college, and must start a Distance Calculus course on the semester begin dates as established by the College. ]

 • When will the course end?